dvalchanov/citrusbyte-fizzbuzz/README.md

 - Multiple of 3 -> `Fizz`
 - Multiple of 5 -> `Buzz`
 - Multiple of 7 -> `Dazz`

+From these base events, multilpies can be combined:

 - If multiple to more than one number, it concatenates the according strings -> Multiple of 3 and 5 -> `FizzBuzz` / Multiple of 5 and 7 -> `BuzzDazz`
 - If multiple to 0 -> concatenates all strings, since 0 is multiple of all